22 Free Road Trip Games for Couples

 If you’re not familiar with the game, it’s relatively simple.

-One player thinks of three celebrities and asks their partner to choose which one they would kiss, which one they would marry, and which one they would avoid.
+One player thinks of three celebrities and asks their partner to choose which one they would kiss, marry, and avoid.

-You can adapt these fun car games for couples by throwing in a theme, for example, kiss, marry, avoid Bridgerton or Marvel or controversial… people you know!
+You can adapt these fun car games for couples by throwing in a theme, such as kissing, marrying, avoiding Bridgerton or Marvel characters, or controversial… people you know!

-Kiss Marry Avoid is a great game to play when you’re driving long distances because it doesn’t require any props or extra people—and it’s also perfect for some friendly competition!
+Kiss Marry Avoid is a superb game when driving long distances because it doesn’t require any props or extra people—and it’s also perfect for some friendly competition!

 Las Vegas sign couple